nealyip/laravel-otp-validation/readme.md

 }
 ```

-And you may build a model from the client side and ask for the password.
+And you may build a modal dialog from the client side and ask for the password.

 To attempt a password,
 just call the routes, for example